 All of which are manufactured by putting a coil of steel through a cold rolling machine.
 These components all come in a 3.6m length and are held together by a galvanised steel clip (also called MF9 Furring Clips).
 It is necessary to install all these components together for the ceiling system to retain its structural strength and work correctly.

 Here at Materials Market, we supply all of the above components including primary and perimeter channels right down to the connecting clips to ensure your finished structure stands up well.

-Once the MF ceiling components have been used to create a framework, plasterboard is required to make the plasterboard ceiling.
-Fire Rated Plasterboard comes in both a 12.5mm and 15mm thickness, and is commonly used in MF ceiling systems to slow the spread of fire from one floor to the next.
-You can fix the plasterboard to the MF ceiling framework using screws.
-Once the plasterboard ceiling is in place, a range of decorative finishes can be applied.
+Once the MF ceiling steel channel components have been used to create a framework, plasterboard is required to achieve a seamless finish.
+Fire Rated Plasterboard comes in both a 12.5mm and 15mm thickness and is commonly used in MF ceiling systems to slow the spread of fire from one floor to the next.
+You can fix the fire protection board to the MF ceiling framework using screws.
+Once the plasterboard ceiling is securely in place, a range of decorative finishes can be applied.

 We have a page dedicated entirely to plasterboard on our site, should you be hunting down a particular type to meet a specific requirement.
 We stock fire-resistant plasterboard from the UK's three main manufacturers of fire-rated plasterboard; Knauf Drywall, British Gypsum and Siniat.)

 The MF ceiling system is used to create a suspended ceiling, which is commonplace in both residential and commercial projects.
 Many areas of a building are suitable for a suspended ceiling system that can accommodate a range of services in the ceiling void.
 To install an MF ceiling, ensure that you use an appropriate fixing to attach the ceiling grid to the structural soffit.